Consumer Medicine Information

 - sudden or severe itching, skin rash or hives

-- weakness in one part or side of your body, slurred speech or visual disturbances
+- weakness in one part or side of your body, slurred speech, blurred vision or visual disturbances

 The above list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.